edgarkech/scalable_field_camera/README.md

 Some technical goals:
 - the design is inspired by old and established field cameras like Horseman 45HD/FA or Linhof Technika.
 But it is also inspired by Intrepid and Standard Camera
 - compact and lightweight.
-Projected weight with ground glass but without lens is about 1500g
+Projected weight for the 4x5 version with ground glass but without lens is below 1500g.
+The "overall package" should be lightweight, so don't expect me to design a rail and front standard to to hold big and heavy lenses.
 - for 4x5": usable with lenses from 90-300mm.
 Shorter or longer lenses are not targeted.
 - a small standard lens should be able to stay on the camera when it is closed (e.g. Fujinon-WS 150/6.3 or Symmar 135/5.6, ...)
 - rise of about 25-30mm with a normal lens